heytaes/heytaes.github.io/pages/res-aprs.md

         * `$GPWPL`—For sending Waypoints to stand-alone trackers
         * `$PMGLB` —Magelan Altitude
         * `$PGRMZ` —Garmin Altitude
-    * (Geeks might be interested to know about the [CANbus](http://www.dockyardelectrics.com/Cetrek/nmea.htm), from which NMEA-2000, a new marine data bus, was derived.)
 * Sending Waypoints to GPS Displays
     * Some APRS software can send stations and objects from your local map out as special APRS packets that will appear as destination waypoints.
 The intent is that this waypoint will be your destination, and APRSdos will draw a line from that station’s reported position to the waypoint.
 * Overlaying Images From Internet